Samsung/tizen-docs/docs/guides/web/security/secure-key-w.md

    tizen.keymanager.saveData(data_name, raw_data, null, onSave);
    ```

-2. To set a permission for an application to remove the data, use the `setPermission()` method in the data saving callback.
+2. To grant an application permission to remove the data, use the `setPermission()` method in the data saving callback.

-   In this example, the permission is granted for an application with the 9PdoiICQ4c ID:
+    In this example, permission is granted for an application with the 9PdoiICQ4c ID:

    ```
    function onPermissionSet() {